leon4rd/test/README.md

-## What do you call a duck that gets all A's?
-A wise quacker.
+## Did you hear about the guy whose whole left side was cut off?
+He's all right now.